liseche/kg_sleep_apnea/README.md

-# Knowledge Graph Generation Two Ways: NER + RE and Prompting LLM with knowledge-graph-maker
+# Knowledge Graph Generation Two Ways: NER + RE and Prompting LLM

 This code was created as a part of the master's thesis "Natural Language Processing to Create a Knowledge Graph About Sleep Apnea" at University of Oslo.
 The thesis will soon be available through DUO, the University of Oslo's archive.